litecoinfinance/electrumxltfn/docs/rpc-interface.rst

   3      S6                1.1.2   1.4       0      16     0     0       0       3       0       3       0    05m40s    89.17.142.28:59241

-The columns show information by session: the session ID, flags (see below), how the client identifies itself - typically the Electrum client version, the protocol version negotiated, the session cost, the additional session cost accrued from its groups, the number of unprocessed requests, the number of transactions sent, the number of address subscriptions, the number of requests received and their total size, the number of
+The columns show information by session: the session ID, flags (see below), how the client identifies itself - typically the ElectrumLtfn client version, the protocol version negotiated, the session cost, the additional session cost accrued from its groups, the number of unprocessed requests, the number of transactions sent, the number of address subscriptions, the number of requests received and their total size, the number of